TanStack/router/docs/api/router-cli.md

 #### Nested Configuration

-If you prefer a totally nested structure, you can strictly use directories to denote path hierarchy.
+If you prefer a totally nested structure, strictly use directories to denote path hierarchy.

 ```
 __root.tsx